wanchain/wanchain-cross-sdk/packages/core/README.md

 <li>Succeeded:  Redeem transaction has been sent and the task has been successfully completed
 <li>Failed:     Failed to finish the task
 <li>Error:      The task is completed but incorrect, the asset is not transferred to the account specified by the user
-<li>Rejected:   Task is cancelled
+<li>Rejected:   Task is cancelled by user
 <li>Timeout:    Waiting for locking asset more than 24 hours

 Do not close or refresh the web page before receiving the "lock" event, otherwise the task will stop and cannot be resumed.

 Step 5: Get transaction records.

-You can call bridge.getHistory(taskId) at any time to get the transaction records of all tasks or one task, and the records are saved in the browser's local storage.
+You can call bridge.getHistory({taskId}) at any time to get the transaction records of all tasks or one task, and the records are saved in the browser's local storage.